Knight of Pentacles

 The standard Knight of Pentacles shows a well armored knight on a sturdy warhorse, but that doesn’t really show hard work and the future; the future is for the young and those who have patience but also the ability to move quickly and fight for their goals when the need arises.

-The imagery of Ponos illustrates this perfectly, and was therefore chosen.
-Perhaps initially a little different for some users, but hopefully more useful for the modern sense of ‘moving forward with hard work’ – you also need to be agile and quick when it counts!
+The imagery of Ponos illustrates this perfectly.
+Perhaps initially a little different for some users, but hopefully more useful for the modern sense of ‘moving forward with hard work’.
+You also need to be agile and quick when it counts.

 Final Words

-The Knight of Pentacles represents setting practical goals then moving forward with resilience, hard work and patience.
-There are few shortcuts in real life, and this path may seem like the long route at times, but it will lead to great - and more certain - rewards in the future.
+The Knight of Pentacles represents setting practical goals, then moving forward with resilience, hard work, and patience.
+There are few shortcuts in real life.
+This path feels like the long route, but it guarantees far greater, and far more certain, rewards in the future.